agadiffe/WindowsMize/README.md

 ## Features
+The script is divided into 9 sections in the following order:

+### WindowsMize
+Requirements, answer files for Windows installation and a todo list to maually do atfter the script.
+Some helper functions (user info / set registry entries).

 ### Tweaks
-Various tweaks to customize Windows (e.g. file explorer, network, system properties, telemetry).
+Various tweaks to customize Windows (e.g. file explorer, network, power options, system properties, telemetry).
 There is also a miscellaneous sub-section that contains a lot of tweaks.

 ### Applications